mermaidpurse/wrapsher/docs/wrapsher.md

 ```

 Variables are created upon initial assignment, and are cleaned up at
-the end of the function they are in.
-Only local variables are created
+the end of the function they were assigned in.
+Only local variables
-in this way.
-Variables that are captured by a closure exist inside
+are created in this way.
+Variables that are captured by a closure
-that closure when called.
+exist inside that closure when called.

 Global variables exist but they are not created by top-level
 assignments.
 They are only created through special statements like